top of page

 The 1992 Winter Olympics were the last Winter Games held in the same year as the Summer Olympics.
 The Games were the fifth Olympic Games held in France and the country's third Winter Olympics, after the 1924 Winter Games in Chamonix and the 1968 Winter Games in Grenoble.

-The Men's races were held at Val d’Isère, except for the Slalom, held in Les Menuires.
+The Men's races in Alpine skiing were held at Val d’Isère, except for the Slalom, which was held in Les Menuires.
 All five women's events were held in Méribel.

 Petra Kronberger of Austria led the individual medal table with two gold medals in Slalom and the Alpine Combined, while Alberto Tomba of Italy was the most successful male skier with two medals, one gold in Giant Slalom and one silver in the Slalom.